joanpalin/AI-Workshop/Session 4/README.md

 ## What Comes Next

 This session is the final structured block of the day.
-At **4:00 p.m.**, the workshop moves into the **General Discussion & Q&A** — an open forum where the facilitators, Cisco team, and the room work through the questions that have been building throughout the day.
+After this, the workshop moves into the **General Discussion & Q&A** — an open forum where the facilitators, Cisco team, and the room work through the questions that have been building throughout the day.

 Bring your whiteboard votes from this session.
 Bring your AUP draft.
 Bring the thing you want to build first.

 ---

-*Cisco AI Technical Workshop — London, 16 June 2026 | Session 4: Securing AI*